hyang78227/RP-Conference-Shared/CONTRIBUTING.md

-# Contributing to Special Admit Dashboard Project
+# Contributing to "Special Admit Dashboard Project"

 We love your input!
 We want to make contributing to this project as easy and transparent as possible.
 Here’s how you can help.